 How do I know?
 Well, firstly, the research is quite clear on the topic...but more importantly, I’ve seen the difference through my own experiences.
 I’ve turned the corner and have tried to become more of a ‘player’s coach’.
 I try to talk to them, listen to them, treat them with respect.
 And what I’ve received in return is far better than I would have imagined….they come to me on their own freewill.
 They share their problems.
 Why they’re not pushing as hard as usual.
 Or why they’re down.
 And 99% of the time it’s not because they lack motivation.

 Fun is the name of the game

 Fun has always been the main reason kids are motivated to play sports (or should be anyway).
-But the definition of fun has changed - fun is now associated with winning, being recognized and achieving big things in sport, from an early age.
+But the definition of fun has changed - fun is now associated with winning, being recognized and achieving big things in sport - and from an early age.
 Researchers call this the professionalization of youth sports (Gould 2006).
 It’s social pressures, family pressures, school responsibilities and all that other stuff.
 You know, real life - the same things you and I stress about - that get in the way of their training.